-The COVID-19 (pandemic is evolving rapidly.
-We believe COVID-19's adverse impact on our business operating results, cash flows and/or financial condition primarily will be drive by the severity and duration of the pandemic; the pandemic's impact on the U.S. and global economies and consumer behaviour and health care utilisation patterns; and the timing, scope and effectiveness of stimulus legislation and local government responses to the pandemic.
-These primary drivers are beyond our knowledge and control.
-As a result, the adverse impact COVID-19 will have on our business, operating results, cash flows and/or financial condition is uncertain, but the adverse impact could be material.
+The COVID-19 pandemic continues to evolve.
+The Company believes COVID-19's impact on the Company's business, operating results, cash flows and/or financial condition primarily will be driven by the geographies impacted and the severity and duration of the pandemic; the pandemic's impact on the global economies and consumer behaviour and health care utilization patterns; and the timing, scope and impact of stimulus legislation as well as other governmental responses to the pandemic.
+Those primary drivers are beyond the Company's knowledge and control.
+As a result, the impact COVID-19 will have on the Company's business, operating results, cash flows and/or financial condition is uncertain, but the impact could be adverse.
+COVID-19 also may result in legal and regulatory proceedings, investigations and claims against the Company.